MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 ## Lab scenario

-You need to configure autoscaling of Windows Virtual Desktop session hosts in an Active Directory Domain Services (AD DS) environment.
+You need to configure autoscaling of Azure Virtual Desktop session hosts in an Active Directory Domain Services (AD DS) environment.

 ## Objectives

 After completing this lab, you will be able to:

-- Configure autoscaling of Windows Virtual Desktop session hosts
+- Configure autoscaling of Azure Virtual Desktop session hosts
-- Verify autoscaling of Windows Virtual Desktop session hosts
+- Verify autoscaling of Azure Virtual Desktop session hosts

 ## Lab files